 On this page

-The Youth Public Council is an advisory unit to the Minister of Youth and Sports for forming positions, opinions and initiatives for solving problems within the competence of the Minister of Youth and Sports.
-It consists of representatives of organisations registered under the Non-Profit Legal Entities Act for the purpose of carrying out activities in the public interest and aiming at the implementation of youth activities.
-The Council started operations in 2017.
-In 2019 12 new organisations joined the Council members to the previous 27 and currently there are 39 members.
-Their involvement in the decision making process is consultative.
-They are able to discuss topics of importance to them and to actively participate in debates regarding the process of policy making.
-Within their responsibilities is to propose concrete initiatives in the field of youth policy in the country.
-In addition to the Youth Public Council, Municipality Youth Councils and Children’s Parliaments are established.
-They are subsidiary and advisory bodies to the local authorities in the field of youth policy.
+The Public Council on Youth Matters is another advisory unit to the minister of youth and sports.
+It prepares positions, gives opinions and proposes initiatives for solving problems under the jurisdiction of the minister of youth and sports.
+It consists of representatives of organisations registered under the Non-Profit Legal Entities Act for the purpose of carrying out activities in public interest and aiming at the implementation of youth activities.
+The Public Council on Youth Matters was initiated in 2017.
+In 2019, representatives of 12 new organisations joined to the previsous 27 members of the Council and currently there are 39 members.
+They have advisory role in the decision making process.
+The Public Council on Youth Matters discusses youth-relevant topics and actively participates in debates regarding the policy making process.
+The members are responsible for proposing concrete initiatives in the field of youth policy.

-A special committee consisting of nineteen MPs is responsible for the matters related to youth, children and sports within the Parliament of the Republic of Bulgaria.
-The Committee is responsible for the draft laws that Parliament is considering in the Youth sector.
-It discusses, debates and gives an opinion on youth issues in the Parliament.
-The Committee also communicates with and cooperates with the other parliamentary committees when deciding on draft laws and other documents within the competence of the National Assembly in the field of youth.
+A special committee consisting of seventeen members of the Parliament is responsible for the matters related to youth, children and sports within the National Assembly of the Republic of Bulgaria.
+The Committee is responsible for the draft laws that Parliament is considering in the youth sector.
+It discusses, debates and gives opinions on youth issues in the Parliament.
+The Committee also communicates and cooperates with the other parliamentary committees when deciding on draft laws and other documents in the field of youth within the competence of the National Assembly.